rmartinjak/snippets/README.md

 * `shuffle`: randomize lines of a (*seekable*) file in O(lines) memory
 * `stir`: merge files line-by-line. also compiles `shake` which randomizes the lines a bit
 * `permute`: fill array of size n with a random permutation of [1, n]
+* `pack`: pack and unpack fixed-size integers to and from byte arrays